 However, as a person continues to abuse substances, his or her body acclimates to the drugs.
 As a result, he or she needs more of the substance in order to experience the high that he or she is seeking.
 At this point, the individual’s body has become reliant on the substance and will struggle to function without it.
-Some mental health professionals refer to this reliance as dependence, though that word is beginning to be used less frequently.
+Some mental health professionals working for a detox program at a treatment center refer to this reliance as dependence, though that word is beginning to be used less frequently.
 The clinical term used to describe dependence or addiction is substance use disorder.

 Because at this point the individual cannot function effectively without a certain amount of the drug in his or her system, that person will experience significant uncomfortable and painful symptoms if he or she attempts to abstain from further use.
 They are a result of the body experiencing shock as it attempts to readjust to operating without the presence of the drug.

 These symptoms, known as withdrawal, vary depending on the length and extent of an individual’s substance abuse.
 Sometimes, withdrawal symptoms mirror the effects of the drug a person was using.
 For example, the effects of stimulant abuse include excess energy and appetite suppression, and the symptoms of stimulant withdrawal can include fatigue and increased appetite.
 Unfortunately, the fastest way to relieve withdrawal symptoms is to take more of a person’s drug of choice.
 As a result, withdrawal can be one of the most significant barriers to sobriety in the early stages of recovery.